 "Good morning/afternoon, my name is X, and I am calling from the Edmonton Southside Primary Care Network on behalf of Dr. Z from A Medical Clinic.

-Dr. Z asked me to follow up with you as s/he has not seen you in over a year.
-Can you confirm if Dr. Z is still your regular family doctor?
+Dr. Z asked me to follow up with you.
+Can you confirm if Dr. Z is still your regular Primary Care Provider?

 [If yes, click verification/date stamp in EMR and save]